-Following consistent success in a number of other sales and account management fields, Neil then chose to enter the recruitment industry, where he immediately excelled at cross-industry networking resulting in consistent national placements.
-This prompted a bold decision to establish his own specialist construction recruitment firm, tailored exclusively to the needs of senior construction management.
+Following consistent development success in a number of client-facing fields, Neil later tackled the recruitment industry, where he excelled at cross-industry networking, a skill that produced consistent national placements and prompted a bold decision to establish his own specialist construction recruitment firm, tailored exclusively to the needs of senior construction management.

-While at university, Neil discovered a natural affinity with a subject that soon earned both respect from his faculty tutors and a recommendation to remain in the field of written research.
-Since that time, Neil has written and published his first book and aims to firmly secure himself in the writing and research field of domestic and international laws.
+While at university, Neil discovered a natural affinity with a subject that garnered respect from his faculty tutors and a recommendation to remain in the field of written research.
+Since that time, Neil has written and published his first law study support book and aims to firmly secure himself in the writing and research field of domestic jurisdictions across all countries.

-This realisation and sense of personal fulfilment undoubtedly founded the design and build of Black Letter Publishing, a digital manifestation of Neil’s passion for writing, researching and sharing all forms of legal insight to those who appreciate law and jurisprudence in its written form.
+This realisation and sense of personal fulfilment undoubtedly founded the design and build of ‘Black Letter Publishing’, a digital manifestation of Neil’s passion for writing, researching and sharing all forms of legal insight to those who appreciate law and jurisprudence in its written form.